NaohiroTamura/ironic-specs/specs/approved/enhance-power-interface-for-soft-reboot-and-nmi.rst

         The second parameter "power_state" indicates a new power state to be changed to.

-        :param task: A TaskManager instance containing the node to act on.
-        :param power_state: One of power state in :mod:`ironic.common.states`.
-        :raises: MissingParameterValue if a required parameter is missing.
         """

-    This IPMIPower reference implementation supports REBOOT_SOFT,
+    This IPMIPower reference implementation supports SOFT_REBOOT,
-    POWER_OFF_SOFT, CANCEL_REBOOT_SOFT, and CANCEL_POWER_OFF_SOFT.
+    SOFT_POWER_OFF and INJECT_NMI.

-    REBOOT_SOFT is implemented as POWER CYCLE such that REBOOT is implemented.
+    SOFT_REBOOT is implemented as POWER CYCLE such that REBOOT is implemented.
 This implementation enables generic BMC detect the reboot completion as the power state change from ON -> OFF -> ON.

-    However this reference implementation supports INJECT_NMI, but not CANCEL_INJECT_NMI.

-    The reason is that INJECT_NMI cannot be implemented as POWER CYCLE to preserve memory foot print, so power state keeps staying in ON during injecting NMI.
-Therefor CANCEL_INJECT_NMI is not supported by IPMIPower.

     The following table shows power state value of each state variables.